ThijsVroegh/CO2_forecasting/README.md

 The Dockerfile contained in this reposity describes all steps you need to go through to train a model and to produce a forecast.

-This allows easy production of forecasts.
+The container image allows easy production of forecasts.
 Docker engine is [freely available on Linux](https://docs.docker.com/engine/install/).

-To run the docker file do:
+To run the container image do:

 ```docker
 docker run -e ned_api_key -e csv_path=/data/prediction.csv --volume /data:/data ghcr.io/bschilperoort/emissionfactor-forecast